Angolan giant blind snake

-The Angolan giant blind snake (Afrotyphlops anomalus), also known as the anomalous beaked blind snake, is a species of snake in the Typhlopidae family.
+The Angolan giant blind snake or Angolan giant blind-snake (Afrotyphlops anomalus), also known as the anomalous beaked snake, is a species of snake in the Typhlopidae family.
 It is endemic to Angola.
 Its classification was changed from Rhinotyphlops to Megatyphlops when Rhinotyphlops was found to be polyphyletic.
 In 2014 Megatyphlops was changed to Afrotyphlops.

 Geographic range

-It is found in southeastern Angola.
+It is found in southwestern Angola.